 Universal Studios Hollywood stands atop the Hollywood hills and is divided into an Upper Lot and a Lower Lot, connected by a giant, four-part "Starway" escalator.
 In addition to its regular attractions, the park hosts Halloween Horror Nights on select evenings in September and October, closing early on those days for this after-hours, hard-ticket event.

 Our recommendations below come from our annual survey of Theme Park Insider newsletter subscribers.
 Locations with star ratings ★ ranked especially highly among our readers.
-Click here to subscribe to our email of theme park news and participate in the next ranking survey.
+Subscribe here to our free weekly email of theme park news to participate in the next ranking survey.

 Universal Studios Hollywood is located just off US 101 in Universal City, California - 10 miles north of downtown Los Angeles.

-Universal typically opens its Lower Lot one hour after its Upper Lot attractions.
-If you can pull yourself out of Hogsmeade, get down to the Lower Lot as soon as it opens for Jurassic World - The Ride, followed by Transformers and Mummy before returning to the Upper Lot.
+If you do not get into Super Nintendo World first thing, go for The Wizarding World of Harry Potter, then do other Upper Lot attractions before heading down to the Lower Lot for Super Nintendo World and the other attractions there.
 Universal Studios Hollywood is a relatively easy park to complete in one day without having to buy the upcharge Universal Express pass.
 But if your time is limited, Express might be a good investment.

 Otherwise, Minion Mayhem has two theaters here, making it a much shorter wait than in Orlando.
 Waterworld is a great show, and it has huge capacity, so pick a showtime most convenient for you and arrive about 20-30 minutes before then if you wish to avoid the soak zone.

 If the Hogwarts Castle projection show is running on the day you visit, aim for a showtime later in the evening, as crowds will mob the earliest showings.

 If you are visiting alone, the following rides may have single rider queues available, which can save you quite a bit of waiting time: